 A. This section of the specifications includes the furnishing, installation, and connection of the fire alarm equipment to form a complete coordinated system ready for operation.
 It shall include, but not be limited to, alarm initiating devices, alarm notification appliances, control units, fire safety control devices, annunciators, power supplies, and wiring as shown on the drawings and specified.
-The fire alarm system shall not be combined with other systems such as building automation, energy management, security, etc.

-SPEC WRITER NOTE: The A/E should provide a design in compliance with the NFPA fire codes unless a variation is approved in writing by the VA.
+SPEC WRITER NOTES: The A/E should provide a design in compliance with the NFPA fire codes unless a variation is approved in writing by the VA.
 It is recommended that approval come those knowledgeable in Fire Alarm Design (e.g. Safety and Fire Protection Engineer, VACO Chief Fire Protection, etc.).

-B. Fire alarm systems shall comply with requirements of the most recent VA FIRE PROTECTION DESIGN MANUAL and NFPA 72 unless variations to NFPA 72 are specifically identified within these contract documents by the following notation: "variation".
+B. Fire alarm systems shall comply with requirements of NFPA 72 unless variations to NFPA 72 are specifically identified within these contract documents by the following notation: "variation".
 The design, system layout, document submittal preparation, and supervision of installation and testing shall be provided by a technician that is certified NICET level III or a registered fire protection engineer.
 The NICET certified technician shall be on site for the supervision and testing of the system.
-Factory engineers from the equipment manufacturer, thoroughly familiar and knowledgeable with all equipment utilized, shall provide additional technical support at the site as required by the //Resident Engineer// //COTR//or his authorized representative.
-Installers shall have a minimum of 2 years experience installing fire alarm systems.
+Factory engineers from the equipment manufacturer, thoroughly familiar and knowledgeable with all equipment utilized, shall provide additional technical support at the site as required by the Contracting Officer or his authorized representative.
+Installers shall have a minimum of two years experience installing fire alarm systems.

-SPEC WRITER NOTE: Identify in the following paragraphs which buildings are to be "defend in place" type occupancies and which buildings are to be "totally evacuated" when an alarm sounds.
+SPEC WRITER NOTES: Identify in the following paragraphs which buildings are to be "defend in place" type occupancies and which buildings are to be "totally evacuated" when an alarm sounds.
 Unless buildings are to be totally evacuated upon alarm, the circuits required for occupant notification are required to meet the survivability requirements of NFPA 72.

-- C. Fire alarm signals: - Building(s) // identify which buildings // shall have an automatic digitized voice fire alarm signal with emergency manual voice override to notify occupants to evacuate.
-The digitized voice message shall identify the area of the building (smoke zone) from which the alarm was initiated. - 2.
-Building(s) // identify which buildings // shall have a general evacuation fire alarm signal in accordance with ASA S3.41 to notify all occupants in the respective building to evacuate. - D. Alarm signals (by device), supervisory signals (by device) and system trouble signals (by device not reporting) shall be distinctly transmitted to the main fire alarm system control unit located in the // security office // telephone operator's office // boiler plant // fire department //.
+C. Fire alarm signals:

+- 2. Building // s // // identify which buildings // shall have a general evacuation fire alarm signal in accordance with ASA S3.41 to notify all occupants in the respective building to evacuate. - D. Alarm signals (by device), supervisory signals (by device) and system trouble signals (by device not reporting) shall be distinctly transmitted to the main fire alarm system control unit located in the // security office // telephone operator's office // boiler plant // fire department //.

-SPEC WRITER NOTE: A (DACT) digital alarm communicator transmitter should be connected to a pair of dedicated telephone lines to transmit an alarm signal only to a central station that is responsible for dispatching the fire department.
+SPEC WRITER NOTES: A (DACT) digital alarm communicator transmitter should be connected to a pair of dedicated telephone lines to transmit an alarm signal only to a central station that is responsible for dispatching the fire department.
 The connection to the fire department is usually via a central station monitoring company that is contracted on a monthly basis by the facility.
-If a connection to the fire department is not already present, the facility will need to determine if there are 2 telephone lines available for this connection.
+If a connection to the fire department is not already present, the facility will need to determine if there are two telephone lines available for this connection.